How to Set Up a College Fund

 How to Set up College Funds: Getting Started

-When creating a strategy for setting up college funds, there are a few savings plans and investment accounts that are specifically designed to help people save for their child’s education expenses.
+When it comes to setting up a college fund, there are a few savings plans and investment accounts that are specifically designed to help people save for their child’s education expenses.
+Here’s a closer look at your options.

 529 Plans